NJ breaks own monthly sports betting record: $1.3B in bets

 Nearly $1.2 billion of the $1.3 billion New Jersey outlets handled in October was wagered online.

-Over the first 10 months of this year, New Jersey has taken in nearly $8.5 billion worth of sports bets.
+Over the first 10 months of this year, New Jersey has taken in nearly $8.5 billion worth of sports bets.”

+“Sports betting has swelled with the start of the NFL season, and realized another month of over $1 billion in handle,” said Jane Bokunewicz, director of the Lloyd Levenson Institute at Stockton University, which studies the Atlantic City gambling industry.
+“October 2021’s record sports wagering handle proves that September was not a flash in the pan, but rather the first sign of a new level of sports betting participation, at least during the NFL season.”

 Figures released Wednesday by the New Jersey Division of Gaming Enforcement show the casinos and tracks collectively won over $448 million in October, including in-person gambling, internet gambling and sports betting.
 That represents an increase of nearly 33% from October 2020.